ScoJoh75/SpecialOrderManager/deploy_tools/provisioning_notes.md

-Provisioning a new BVS Quality site
+Provisioning a new Special Order Manager site

 TL;DR

-fab deploy:host=URL-or-IP --set wsgi_app=bvs_quality * -poof- you are done
+fab deploy:host=URL-or-IP --set wsgi_app=specialorders * -poof- you are done

 System requirements
 Any of the following are known to work: Ubuntu 18.04LTS